-Our children regularly lead our collective worship, from planning to delivering, through our Collective Worship Group.
-Children are very keen to join this group and enjoy sharing their thoughts and creativity with the rest of the school community.
+Our children regularly lead our collective worship, from planning to delivering.
+Children enjoy sharing their thoughts and creativity with the rest of the school community.

 Children reflect both during and after collective worship.
 We collect their reflections as leaves on our Reflection Tree and also in Reflective Journals in each classroom.
 These reflections are shared regularly with the whole school community.
 Here are some examples:

 “I’ve learnt that no matter what, I am beautiful in my own way”

 “I am proud of me being a Flourisher”